velupradeep/Mean-and-Variance/README.md

-## NAME: PRADEEP V
+                                                   Name:Pradeep V
-## REG NO:212223240119
+                                                   Reg No:212223240119

-#  Mean and variance of a discrete  distribution
+# EX-1:Mean and variance of a discrete  distribution

 # Aim :